AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Jerome grounded his vulgate, were African....
 "Africa, not Rome, gave birth to Latin Christianity."

-A learned writer states: \"His own authority is small, he was not a sound divine, became heterodox, and fell away into one of the heresies of his times.\"[^293]
+A learned writer states: "His own authority is small, he was not a sound divine, became heterodox, and fell away into one of the heresies of his times."[^293]

 The fountain of Paganism in the heart of Tertullian discharged its noxious waters into the larger reservoir in the mighty brain of